torproject/tor/doc/HACKING/ReleasingTor.md

    of them and reordering to focus on what users and funders would find interesting and understandable.

-   To do this, first run `./scripts/maint/lintChanges.py changes/*` and fix as many warnings as you can.
-Then run `./scripts/maint/sortChanges.py changes/* > changelog.in` to combine headings and sort the entries.
+   To do this, run
+      `./scripts/maint/sortChanges.py changes/* > changelog.in`
+   to combine headings and sort the entries.
+Copy the changelog.in file into the ChangeLog.
+Run 'format_changelog.py' (see below) to clean up the line breaks.

    After that, it's time to hand-edit and fix the issues that lintChanges can't find:

    1. Within each section, sort by "version it's a bugfix on", else by numerical ticket order.